MontzCode/Bioinformatics-Assignment-Tool/README.md

 clustering.py: Clusters proteins based on amino acid properties.

-Tests

-To verify that your functions work as expected, run the provided test cases within each module.
+- Tests: To verify that your functions work as expected, run the provided test cases within each module.
 You can test individual components as shown in the included code.

-License
+# License

 This project is licensed under the MIT License.

-Contact
+# Contact

 For queries, please contact Monty Nkpa.
 Connect with me on LinkedIn: https://www.linkedin.com/in/monty-nkpa-7a4a7623b/?originalSubdomain=uk